ccolon/disruptsc/README.md

 Edges should contain at least the following attributes:
 - `id`: int, one unique id per mode
+- `end1`: int, the id of the node of the same mode where the linestring starts (leave empty for multimodal edges)
+- `end2`: int, the id of the node of the same mode where the linestring ends (leave empty for multimodal edges)
 - `surface`: paved or unpaved.
 If unknown you can put everything as "paved"
 - `class`: class category, for instance primary, secondary, etc. If unknown you can leave it empty.
 - `km`: length in km